Create a free account for quick access to your favourite resources

 In this video, meet the team at St. Mark’s Messy Church Downham, south-east London, an estate parish in one of the 10% poorest parishes in England.
 Hear their joys and challenges of estate ministry and how they have empowered their community to shape their Messy Church.

-BRF ministries Messy Church team is working in partnership with the Church of England to help start new Messy Churches.
-We can provide your church with training, resources and a support network to get you started.
-For those in the 25% most deprived parishes in England, we’re offering a bundle of resources and a micro-grant to buy anything you need to help you launch.
+They can provide your church with training, resources and a support network to get you started.
+For those in the 25% most deprived parishes in England, they’re offering a bundle of resources and a micro-grant to buy anything you need to help you launch.

 Share